MicrosoftDocs/azure-docs/articles/active-directory/authentication/how-to-mfa-number-match.md

 Number match will be enabled for all users of Microsoft Authenticator after February 27, 2023.
 Relevant services will begin deploying these changes after February 27, 2023 and users will start to see number match in approval requests.
 As services deploy, some may see number match while others don't.
 To ensure consistent behavior for all your users, we highly recommend you use the Azure portal or Graph API to roll out number match for all Microsoft Authenticator users.

-### Will the changes on February 27th, 2023, override number matching settings that are configured for a group in the Authentication methods policy?
+### Will the changes after February 27th, 2023, override number matching settings that are configured for a group in the Authentication methods policy?

-No, the changes on February 27th won't affect the **Enable and Target** tab for Microsoft Authenticator in the Authentication methods policy.
+No, the changes after February 27th won't affect the **Enable and Target** tab for Microsoft Authenticator in the Authentication methods policy.
 Administrators can continue to target specific users and groups or **All Users** for Microsoft Authenticator **Push** or **Any** authentication mode.

-When Microsoft begins protecting all organizations by enabling number matching on February 27th, 2023, administrators will see the **Require number matching for push notifications** setting on the **Configure** tab of the Microsoft Authenticator policy is set to **Enabled** for **All users** and can't be disabled.
+When Microsoft begins protecting all organizations by enabling number matching after February 27th, 2023, administrators will see the **Require number matching for push notifications** setting on the **Configure** tab of the Microsoft Authenticator policy is set to **Enabled** for **All users** and can't be disabled.
 In addition, the **Exclude** option for this setting will be removed.

+### What happens for users who aren't specified in the Authentication methods policy but they are enabled for Notifications through mobile app in the legacy MFA tenant-wide policy?

 Users who are enabled for MFA push notifications in the legacy MFA policy will also see number match after February 27th, 2023.
 If the legacy MFA policy has enabled **Notifications through mobile app**, users will see number matching regardless of whether or not it's enabled on the **Enable and Target** tab for Microsoft Authenticator in the Authentication methods policy.